Sander Kartum

-Sander Erik Kartum (born 3 October 1995) is a Norwegian professional footballer who plays as a midfielder for side Heart of Midlothian.
-Kartum has previously played for Stjørdals-Blink, Kristiansund and Brann.
+Sander Erik Kartum (born 3 October 1995) is a Norwegian professional footballer who plays as a midfielder for Eliteserien side Aalesund.
+Kartum has previously played for Stjørdals-Blink, Kristiansund, Brann, Heart of Midlothian and Wellington Phoenix.

 Career

 He started his youth career in Lånke, switching to Stjørdals-Blink in 2012.
 He made his senior debut in the summer of 2012, and took part in the team's rise from the 3. divisjon to the 1. divisjon.
 Ahead of the 2021 season he was bought by Kristiansund.
 He made his Eliteserien debut in May 2021 against Molde and scored his first goal later that month.

 Kartum was given the Player of the Year award in the 2020 1. divisjon by the Norwegian News Agency.

 Hearts

 On 24 January 2025, Kartum signed for Scottish Premiership club Heart of Midlothian on a two-and-a-half year deal for an undisclosed fee.

+On 1 September 2026, Kartum's contract with Hearts was cancelled by mutual consent.